 The department works to ensure all children and young people, families, staff and volunteers understand their obligations and know who to tell if they observe abuse, are a victim, or if they notice inappropriate behaviour.
 The department takes all allegations of child abuse and reportable conduct seriously.
 It is committed to ensuring that such allegations are addressed in accordance with departmental processes for responding to and reporting suspected child abuse.

-If a staff member has a reasonable belief that an incident has occurred then they must report the incident in the first instance to the department’s Child Safety Officer.
+Child safe issues should be reported to the appropriate manager and to the Child Safety Officer.
+If a staff member has a reasonable belief that reportable conduct may have occurred, then they must report the incident to the department’s Child Safety Officer.
 If the incident is a criminal offence or, the incident must also be reported to the police on 000.

 Reportable conduct includes: